umgbhalla/starred/README.md

 ## Rust

 - [devflowinc/trieve](https://github.com/devflowinc/trieve) - Source available infrastructure for enterprise search teams.
-Trieve combines search language models with tools for human fine-tuning.
+Trieve combines search language models with tools for human fine-tuning for retrieval and RAG.
 - [UdaraJay/Stats](https://github.com/UdaraJay/Stats) - Standalone analytics provider and realtime dashboard designed for self-hosting.
 - [vosen/ZLUDA](https://github.com/vosen/ZLUDA) - CUDA on AMD GPUs
 - [AmrDeveloper/GQL](https://github.com/AmrDeveloper/GQL) - Git Query language is a SQL like language to perform queries on .git files with supports of most of SQL features such as grouping, ordering and aggregations functions